xubiod/xubot/README.md

 When forking for your own bot, ***follow the license.***

+## Contributing
+I rather add code myself, but some pull requests on readability or more efficient code will be accepted.
+New commands via pull request will more than likely be declined.

 ## License
 The license used is the **MIT License**.
 More details [here.](LICENSE)